codylindley/simple-react-webpack-setup-4-apps/README.md

 This setup involves using webpack and several loaders to transform JSX/ES 2015 to ES5 code.
 By using webpack JavaScript modules can be loaded using [ES 2015 module format](https://github.com/lukehoban/es6features#modules) (commonJS behind the scenes), properly transformed, then bundled.

-We'll create this setup in 7 steps.
+We'll create this setup in 7 steps (or clone/download this code and skip to the last step).

 ### Step 1: Verify Node.js and npm then install global packages